Dancers and physiotherapists testify

 FRANÇOIS GRISTI

-"After the installation of the floor of the rehearsal studio at 8 rue Jean Rodier in Toulouse, I noticed the virtual disappearance of periostitis phenomena which were very frequent among our dancers.
-The cushioning allowed us to reduce a good number of joint fatigue problems (ankles, knees, hips) and, consequently, less vertebral blockages.
+"After installing the floor of the rehearsal studio at 8 rue Jean Rodier in Toulouse, I noticed the almost disappearance of the periostitis phenomena which were very common among our dancers.
+The cushioning has reduced a good number of joint fatigue problems (ankles, knees, hips) and, consequently, fewer vertebral blockages.

-I also noticed a decrease in muscular pathologies with few brutal accidents of the tear type and a drop in the phenomena of muscular contractures."
+I've also noticed a reduction in muscular pathologies with fewer brutal tear-type accidents and a drop in muscular contractures."

 DENIS BERTRAND